anima-libera/ipsys/README.md

 - Full screen setting.
 - Particle size setting.
 - Simulation speed setting.
+  - Instead of having n iterations per frame, it could be nice to have n sub-frames per frames (each sub-frame is painted on top of the rendering area).
 - Add an history of rules to be able to return to previous rules.
 - The `main.c` file should be small, not big ><.
 - More UI components to tinker with the settings.